cdxcore.config#

 A fully transparent caching framework which supports code versioning and transparent

-hashing of function parameters is implemented with cdxcore.subdir.SubDir.cache()
+hashing of function parameters is implemented with cdxcore.subdir.SubDir.cache().

 Consistent ** kwargs Handling#

-The Config class can be used to improve ** kwargs
+The Config class can be used to improve ** kwargs handling.

 Assume we have: